Become a

 Step 2: Take and pass the in-person City of Spokane written test.

-Step 3: Fill out your personal history statment and take and pass the CPAT from an IAFF-accredited agency.
+Step 3: Take and pass the CPAT from an IAFF-accredited agency.